 2. Separate Meal Times From Sleep

 New mothers feel comfortable nursing or bottle feeding their newborns to sleep.
 Many times this becomes what is called a “sleep crutch,” and results in the child only falling to asleep while eating.
-The older your child gets, the harder the habit can be to break (as I witnessed with my friend still having to nurse her 2-year old to sleep- yikes!).
+The older your child gets, the harder the habit can be to break.
 Try as hard as you can to create a reasonable break in between the last feeding and bed time.
 Even if it means simply stopping as their eyes flutter close, but they aren’t asleep yet, you are delineating between meal and sleep time.
+If you love nursing your baby to sleep, that’s fine!
+I’ve read many comments where women state the joys of such a beautiful moment.
+However if you’re also a mom who’s looking to encourage your baby to fall asleep on their own, separating meal time from bedtime could be a great way to do that.

 3. Let Them Fall Asleep In Your Arms Holding Still